BFEFacility/Coldie/INSTALLATION.md

 Proxy Port: 8080 -> This is the default mitmproxy port, mitmweb uses :8081 for the web UI.
 If you have changed the port number, set it to that port number.

 4. Check if you have internet connection.
 You may notice weird issues with your web browser telling you that you cannot connect with it since your connection is insecure.
 However, that's an **mitmproxy** issue (it's not an issue, it's SSL pinning or certificate distrust) and do not open up issues/contributions etc. about any **mitmproxy**-specific problem that cannot be fixed!
+Simply use external ways to disable SSL pinning, not Coldie's fault.

-5. If you do, reload the game if it was opened before.
+6. If you do, reload the game if it was opened before.
 Open the game if it was not opened before.
 Give it some time to load and it will open up!